Package Leaflet: Information for the User

 Gout

-Febuxostat is available in tablets of 80 mg and 120 mg.
-Your doctor will prescribe the most suitable dose.
+Febuxostat is available in 80 mg and 120 mg tablets.
+Your doctor will prescribe the most suitable dose for you.

-Continue taking febuxostat every day, even if you no longer have gout attacks.
+Continue to take febuxostat every day, even if you no longer have gout attacks.

 Prevention and treatment of high uric acid levels in patients undergoing chemotherapy for cancer

-Start taking febuxostat two days before chemotherapy and continue as directed by your doctor.
-The treatment is generally of short duration.
+Start taking febuxostat two days before chemotherapy and continue using it as directed by your doctor.
+Treatment is usually short-term.

 If you take more Febuxostat Sandoz than you should

-In case of accidental overdose, consult your doctor or pharmacist, or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount used.
+In case of accidental overdose, consult your doctor or pharmacist, or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount used.

 If you forget to take Febuxostat Sandoz

-If you forget a dose of febuxostat, take it as soon as you remember, unless it is almost time to take the next one; in that case, skip the missed dose and take the next one at the usual time.
-Do not take a double dose to make up for the missed doses.
+If you miss a dose of febuxostat, take it as soon as you remember, unless it is almost time for your next dose; in this case, skip the missed dose and take the next one at the usual time.
+Do not take a double dose to make up for forgotten doses.

-Although you may be feeling better, do not stop taking febuxostat unless your doctor tells you to.
-If you stop taking febuxostat, uric acid levels may rise again, and symptoms may worsen due to the formation of new urate crystals in joints and kidneys.
+Even if you feel better, do not stop taking febuxostat, unless your doctor tells you to.
+If you stop taking febuxostat, uric acid levels may increase again, and symptoms may worsen due to the formation of new urate crystals in the joints and kidneys.

 Stop taking this medicine and contact your doctor immediately or go to the nearest hospital if you experience any of the following rare side effects (may affect up to 1 in 1,000 people), as you may experience a severe allergic reaction: